 Although the King’s Cup started in 2001 to get elephants out of the city and into the forest, as the tournament progressed, it began to work with charities that benefit elephants, including the Thai Elephant Therapy Project.
 It may not sound like the next logical step to have rescued elephants work with kids on the autism spectrum, but kids and elephants seem to have a natural affinity for each other, you wouldn’t believe their natural connection.

 The bonding is a sight to behold at the annual Chang Noi (Little Elephant) Kid’s Day at the King’s Cup each year when hundreds of local school children spend the day learning about and interacting with the pachyderm players and squealing with delight as the elephants come trunk to nose with their pint-size fans.

 Elephant experts also see it as a perfect match: “Elephants have a basic empathy” that makes them perfect to work with special needs children, according to John Roberts, Director of Elephants and Conservation for Anantara (Anantara Hotels, Resorts & Spas sponsors the tournament and runs the Golden Triangle Asian Elephant Foundation near Chang Mai).
 “They look at us without judging us,” he adds of elephants, which is an important aspect for families who may feel under a magnifying glass in other situations.

-Animal therapy isn’t new (check out these stories about horseback riding as therapy for teen girls on the autism spectrum and even a comfort pot-bellied pig), but having elephants work with kids is a first, so TETP, which was created in conjunction with Chiang Mai University, has developed a range of special activities designed to provide autistic children with an opportunity to develop their social interaction and emotional skills.
+Animal therapy isn’t new, but having elephants work with kids is a first, so TETP, which was created in conjunction with Chiang Mai University, has developed a range of special activities designed to provide autistic children with an opportunity to develop their social interaction and emotional skills.